 What this means for your planning

-A few practical takeaways.
-First, if you're planning a renovation, don't use old quotes or online calculators that haven't been updated since 2020.
-Second, build a larger contingency into your budget โ 20% minimum rather than the old 10% rule.
-Third, book contractors further ahead than you used to; quality trades are often scheduled 6-12 months out for major work.
-Fourth, consider phasing your project if the total cost is out of reach all at once.
+Don't use old quotes or online calculators that haven't been updated since 2020.
+Build a larger contingency into your budget โ 20% minimum rather than the old 10% rule.
+Book contractors further ahead than you used to; quality trades are often scheduled 6-12 months out for major work.